ParamagicDev/brown-project/README.md

 Uses vanilla JS.
 Does not use jQuery, React, Vue, etc. All felt a little too heavy handed for the project.

-Webpack / Jest / Babel / Cypress used due to having written multiple sites with the libraries.
-Even wrote a blog post on it. <br>
+I used Webpack / Jest / Babel due to having written multiple sites with the libraries.
+I even wrote a blog post on it. <br>
 [https://paramagicdev.github.io/my-blog/javascript/usingJestWithImportAndExport/](https://paramagicdev.github.io/my-blog/javascript/usingJestWithImportAndExport/)